 No, Medicare doesn't provide coverage outside the United States for non-residents.
 Similarly, most domestic health insurance from other countries offers limited or no coverage in the USA.
 This coverage gap makes visitors insurance essential for international travelers to the United States.

-How far in advance should my parents purchase visitors insurance?
+How far in advance should I purchase visitors insurance for my elderly parents?

 It's best to purchase visitors insurance soon after finalizing travel plans, ideally at least 2-4 weeks before departure.
 This ensures adequate time to review policy documents and understand coverage details.